Narendra-Reddy1/telegram_bot/README.md

-# ERC20 Token Smart Contract
+## Telegram Bot

-This project demonstrates a basic ERC20 token smart contract.
+This project demonstrates a telegram bot to play games.